atingupta2005/Mastering-ELK-EFK-Nov-25/day-3-4/08-Labs-Recap/README.md

 ### 1\.
 Conceptual Deep Dive: Why Create an Index Manually?

-In the previous lab (Topic 30), we saw the "easy way" to create an index: by adding "Sample Data."
+In the previous lab, we saw the "easy way" to create an index: by adding "Sample Data."
 Kibana did all the work *for* us.
 This is great for a demo, but it's not how a real system works.

 In a professional environment, **you** (the administrator) must have *total control* over your data.